Here is what you can do if you are unhappy with the reception centre

 Complaining to the municipality

-If your reception centre is managed by the municipality and not COA, you must file a complaint with the municipality itself.
+If your reception centre is managed by the municipality and not COA, you must file a complaint with the municipality.
 How you can file a complaint depends on the municipality.
 Sometimes you will find information on the reception centre about how to contact your municipality.

 Demonstrating about the reception centre